 The Belgian Capital is an incredible city where magnificent centuries-old buildings, such as those fronting on to the UNESCO–listed Grand Place, contrast with dramatic new constructions in the EU Quarter.
 The contrasts continue with the surprisingly short Manneken Pis sharing top prize as the emblem of the city with the Atomium – a building modelled on an atom magnified 165 billion times.
 For all this and more, the European capital is well worth a stop.
 Photo credit: Jean-Paul Remy

-Although nowadays full of charming monuments and wonderful buildings, the quiet city of Luxemburg was for many centuries the location of a strategic fortified castle, highly valued by western European armies.
-It is still possible to visit some of the old fortifications all around the city, which allow cyclists a bird’s eye view of the great houses and churches of the low town.
+Although nowadays full of charming monuments and wonderful buildings, the quiet city of Luxembourg was for many centuries the location of a strategic fortified castle, highly valued by western European armies.
+It is still possible to visit some of the old fortifications all around the city, which allow cyclists a bird’s eye view on the great houses and churches of the low town.
 Photo credit: Wolfgang Staudt